folio-org/okapi/doc/guide.md

 `headers`.
 However, the same module's initial login request consults the request body to determine the login parameters, and it also returns a message; so it must be of type `request-response`.

+Avoid using `request-only`  and `request-response-1.0` if possible, because those require Okapi to buffer whole HTTP request bodies into memory.

 Okapi has a feature where a module can exceptionally return a X-Okapi-Stop header, and that will cause Okapi to terminate the pipeline with the result